Have your plans changed due to the pandemic?

 To have a conversation about your education plans with one of our advisors, please complete and submit the form on this page.

-- Special students cannot enroll for fall 2020 until August 27 and a seat in a course cannot be guaranteed.
+- Special students cannot enroll for spring 2021 until January 21 and a seat in a course cannot be guaranteed.

 - Per credit tuition costs for all classes including online are based on whether you are a non-resident or resident of Wisconsin or Minnesota for tuition purposes.